 It simply positions itself as the next-generation marketing tool that helps marketing teams to improve customer experiences and conversions.

 Step 3: Show details of the promise. i.e., all the benefits in detail.

-I have shared an example below from this page, but there are many specific benefits also shown.
+I have shared an example below from this page, but many specific benefits are also shown.

 Step 4: Show HOW so this goal and benefit can be achieved.